|

 out in Israel for the prisoners, slaves and financially strapped

 people!
 Sins had to be atoned for, before jubilation could come!
+Standing

 up in the Nazareth synagogue, Jesus pronounced Himself the Messiah, which